 The Maine Center for Disease Control & Prevention provides free lead dust test kits to households living in a pre-1950 homes where young children are present or a new baby is expected.

-The Southern Maine Landlord Association (SMLA) is a local non-profit organization promoting communication and cooperation among owners and managers of rental property and working to educate the public, public officials, legislators, and tenants to the important services provided.
+The Rental Housing Association of Southern Maine (RHASM) is a local non-profit organization promoting communication and cooperation among owners and managers of rental property and working to educate the public, public officials, legislators, and tenants to the important services provided.

 Maine hoMEworks offers a two and a half hour landlord education course through its participating counseling agencies located across the state.